Probabilistic Spatial Transformer Networks: Probabilistic Spatial Transformer Network

 \subsection{Variational Approximation}

-The integral equation (\ref{ref:objective}) for the marginal likelihood is intractable (and so is the posterior $p(I, \theta| \Iobs, y)$).
-Following \citet{kingma2019vae_tutorial}, we use variational inference to derive a lower bound that we can optimize.
-We choose the variational approximation of the posterior $p(I, \theta | \Iobs, y)$ as
+The integral equation (\ref{ref:objective}) for the marginal likelihood is intractable and, thus, the posterior $p(\lambda, \theta| I, y)$ is too.
+We derive a lower bound on the log marginal likelihood to utilize variational inference \citep{Blei2017VariationalIA}.
+We choose the variational approximation $q$ of the posterior $p(\theta, \lambda | I, y)$ as